maiertech/template-sveltekit-example/README.md

 This is a [SvelteKit](https://kit.svelte.dev/) skeleton project which I use as a [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create SvelteKit examples:

 - It uses [JSDoc annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) for TypeScript support.
+- It comes with linting support for JSDoc.
 - It comes with workspace settings for VS Code.

 ## Keeping dependencies up-to-date